Rob Reiner 50th surprise birthday party

 Nisei 2nd generation Immigrants

 Nisei 2nd generation Immigrants.
 I spent countless hours leafing through my parents’ photo albums as a child.
 Each faded image offered a glimpse into the past, showing younger versions of my family and relatives.
-At the time, I attended a predominantly white school, and it never struck me as significant that my family photos looked different from those of my classmates.
-Instead, I was captivated by the stories and histories captured within those pages.
+At the time, I attended a predominantly white school.
+It never struck me as significant that my family photos looked different from those of my classmates.
+Instead, I was drawn in by the quiet pull of stories and histories long held within those pages.

 As I grew older, I gradually became aware of the cultural dynamics in my town.
 The differences between my family and the surrounding community began to surface, subtly shaping my understanding of identity.
 Through this process, I developed a deeper appreciation for the uniqueness and resilience of my heritage.
 In 2022, inspired by this journey of self-discovery and reflection, I wrote a song titled “Nisei.”
 This piece serves as a homage to those same family members in the photographs, capturing their experiences as second-generation immigrants and the legacy they passed down to me.